massimo-cassandro/m-utilities/README.md

 ## breaking changes

 ### v3.x → v4.x
+* naming standardization: many filenames have been changed
 * `submitErr` function is now exported from a new file (`submit-error-bs4`, or `submit-error-bs5`) and not from `_form_utilities.js`.
 The function is now exported as default